kubedb/website/content/articles/deploy-pgpool-via-kubernetes-pgpool-operator/index.md

 ## Deploy Pgpool

-We are going to deploy Pgpool using KubeDB.
+We are going to deploy Pgpool using Kubernetes Pgpool operator KubeDB.
 Here, is the yaml of the Pgpool CRO we are going to use:

 ```yaml
 apiVersion: kubedb.com/v1alpha2